MHJedli/utility_script/README.md

 # My Utility Script :
 *  A TUI script that helps you install development tools depending on your use case.
-*  This script is meant for ubuntu or ubuntu-based users (Maybe port for other distros)
+*  This script is meant for Ubuntu or Ubuntu-based and Fedora or Fedora-based users.
 <br><br>
 *  Current Script Directory Structure :
 ```